 The clothes moth goes through different phases in its lifecycle: egg, larvae, pupae, adult.
 However, it’s only the larval phase that is responsible for the destruction of materials because the larvae have chewing mouth parts.
 The jaws at the front of their body open and close sideways like automatic doors and they can make their way through even tough fibres like leather and upholstery, which is why any material of natural origin is not safe from clothes moth larvae in your home.

-I always emphasize the importance of treating each phase of the clothes moth lifecycle in order to get rid of a full-blown infestation however, because the physical destruction is caused during the larval phase, I am frequently asked what kills moth larvae?
+I always emphasise the importance of treating each phase of the clothes moth lifecycle in order to get rid of a full-blown infestation however, because the physical destruction is caused during the larval phase, I am frequently asked what kills moth larvae?
 So, this blog focuses specifically on how to kill moth larvae.

 Clothes moth larvae feed on keratin, a protein found in natural fibres such as silk, wool, feathers and fur.
 Keratin is also found in bodily secretions, sweat being one, I’ll leave the rest to your imagination and cover them with a simple ‘etc!’
 It is for this reason that you will find clothes moths infesting in wardrobes of course, because inside the wardrobe they can gorge themselves on natural fibres, uniquely human extracts and dust which includes lots of skin cells.
 They also attack soft furnishings made of natural fibres such as wool carpets and rugs and furniture upholstered with wool or horsehair.